-GREATER DOWNTOWN is broken out as a

-separate framework zone due to its role as the commercial core of the city and its unique physical form and zoning, which support higher densities and mixed-use development.
-It is characterized vacancy.
-As a result, it has the highest capacity for increased commercial and residential growth due to significant amounts of buildable land and city for additional residential and commercial uses.
+GREATER DOWNTOWN is broken out as a separate framework zone due to its role as the commercial core of the city and its unique physical form and zoning, which support higher densities and mixed-use development.
+It is characterized by moderate amounts of land and building vacancy.
+As a result, it has the highest capacity for increased commercial and residential growth due to significant amounts of buildable land and an existing multi-story building fabric.
+Greater Downtown has the strongest market demand in the city for additional residential and commercial uses.
+It also has low rates of foreclosure, relative to the rest of the city.